AndreasChristensen89/resto-booking-system/README.md

   * [Django forms](#django-forms)
   * [Additional mentions:](#additional-mentions-)

 # Features

 ## Existing Features:
+* Note:
+All pages have been tested to work down until width 280px, which is the smallest device on Google Chrome Devtools.

 * __Navigation Bar__
     * The navigation bar is found on all pages.
 It is dark grey with white text and changes according to if the user is logged in, and also whether the user is a superuser or not.
 The design is Bootstrap's own design (https://getbootstrap.com/docs/4.3/components/navbar/), which I have set to collapse when reaching mobile displays.
         * For non-users there are five links: "Home", "Menu", "Contact Information", "Sign-up", and "Login"